Nelson-hash/IA/README.md

-Made with the help of Bolt
+Made with the help of Bolt and Claude